ibm-cloud-docs/DataTransferService/getting-started.md

 # Getting started with Data Transfer Service
 {: #gettingstarted}

 You can use {{site.data.keyword.cloud}} Data Transfer Service to send a USB 2.0 or USB 3.0 compatible device to an {{site.data.keyword.cloud_notm}} data center.
 The device is connected directly to your network so you can remotely control the data transfer.
 The device is housed in a dedicated rack that is located in your data center and mounted as an iSCSI target.
-The data transfer service is ideal when you need to transfer large amounts of data without using {{site.data.keyword.cloud_notm}}'s private network, and it's a service that is offered free-of-charge to all {{site.data.keyword.cloud_notm}} customers.
+The data transfer service is ideal when you need to transfer large amounts of data without using {{site.data.keyword.cloud_notm}} private network, and it's a service that is offered free-of-charge to all {{site.data.keyword.cloud_notm}} customers.

 ## Accessing the Data Transfer Service screen
 {: #access-dts-screen}